simon-void/voidchess/README.md

 ```
 ./gradlew clean packageDistributionForCurrentOs
 ```
-on Linux and MacOS and by running
+on Linux and macOS and by running
 ```
 ./gradlew.bat clean packageDistributionForCurrentOs
 ```